-- 3. No smoking is allowed on the University Campus.
-Reference the University Smoke and Tabacco Free Environment Systemwide Policy: https://policy.humboldt.edu/eo-1108-policy-systemwide-smoke-and-tobacco-free-environment - 4.
-No radios, other than 2-way communication type, shall be allowed on the project site. - 5.
-Contractor shall provide an ANSI Class II Heavy Duty Safety Vest and Hard Hat for every employee, every subcontractor, every sub-tier subcontractor, and subcontractor employee working on-site.
+- worker from the project and replace said worker with another of equivalent technical skill at no additional cost to the University. - No smoking is allowed on the University Campus.
+Reference the University Smoke 3. and Tabacco Free Environment Systemwide Policy: https://policy.humboldt.edu/eo-1108-policy-systemwide-smoke-and-tobacco-free-environment - No radios, other than 2-way communication type, shall be allowed on the project 4. - Contractor shall provide an ANSI Class II Heavy Duty Safety Vest and Hard Hat for 5. every employee, every subcontractor, every sub-tier subcontractor, and subcontractor employee working on-site.
 Vests are not optional.
 Failure to comply with this requirement may result in a \$500.00 credit per person per day to the University via credit change order.
-Contractor shall maintain an adequate supply of vests and hard hats on site at all times. - F. University Keys - 1.
-Contractor shall provide a written request to the University for keys to existing facilities.
+Contractor shall maintain an adequate supply of vests and hard hats on site at all times.

+F. University Keys

+- Contractor shall provide a written request to the University for keys to existing facilities.
 Upon completion of work, contractor shall return all keys back to the University.
 If the Contractor fails to return a key, a lost key fine shall be charged for the actual cost of re-keying campus locks up to a maximum of \$5,000 per building. - 2.
 Site fences shall be locked with the University standard lock in order to allow the University 24-hour access for maintenance and inspection, or response to an emergency condition.
 Should Contractor wish to use a different lock, it shall be double locked with the University standard lock at all times that the site is secured.

-1.3 CONTRACTOR'S USE OF PROJECT AREA
+CONTRACTOR'S USE OF PROJECT AREA 1.3

 - A. Location of Work: The Work shall be accomplished within areas indicated on Drawings as Project Area or, if not indicated, to areas as directed by University's Representative.
 Use of other areas, including parking areas, shall be subject to approval by University's Representative.
-Refer to Section 01 55 29 - Construction Staging Areas and Section 01 55 00 - Vehicular and Pedestrian Controls for additional requirements. - 1.
-Contractor shall not unreasonably encumber the site with materials or equipment. - 2.
+Refer to Section 01 55 29 - Construction Staging Areas and Section 01 55 00 - Vehicular and Pedestrian Controls for additional requirements. - Contractor shall not unreasonably encumber the site with materials or equipment.
+1. - 2.
 Contractor shall assume full responsibility for protection and safekeeping of products stored on the premises. - 3.
-Contractor shall move any stored products which interfere with operations of University or contractors performing work under separate contracts for University. - 4.
-Temporary closures or restrictions of use of public thoroughfares, necessary to accomplish the Work, shall be made only as approved in advance by public safety and parking authorities having jurisdiction, as directed in writing by the University's Representative. - B. Unless otherwise specified or indicated on the Drawings, during the construction period the Contractor shall have full use of the designated Project Area for construction operations, including use of the site.
+Contractor shall move any stored products which interfere with operations of University or contractors performing work under separate contracts for University. - Temporary closures or restrictions of use of public thoroughfares, necessary to 4. accomplish the Work, shall be made only as approved in advance by public safety and parking authorities having jurisdiction, as directed in writing by the University's Representative. - В. Unless otherwise specified or indicated on the Drawings, during the construction period the Contractor shall have full use of the designated Project Area for construction operations, including use of the site.
 Contractor's use of Project Area shall be limited only by University's right to perform construction operations with its own forces or to employ separate contractors on portions of the Project in accordance with the Contract General Conditions. - C. Continued Use of Existing Building: Maintain existing building in a weather tight condition throughout construction period.
 Repair damage caused by construction operations.
 Protect building and its occupants during construction period.